-A seasoned attorney with 20 years of legal experience, Daniel W. Uhlfelder excels at representing clients with complex civil litigation and other general legal matters.
+A seasoned attorney with over 25 years of legal experience, Daniel W. Uhlfelder excels at representing clients with complex civil litigation and other general legal matters.
 Daniel has a general practice law firm located on Scenic Highway 30-A in Walton County, Florida, establishing it after working nationwide for various prestigious law firms.

 Mr. Uhlfelder graduated from Stanford University in three years with a B.A. in History in 1993.
 After graduating from Stanford, he attended the University of Florida College of Law and the Georgetown University Law Center as a visiting law student.
 Mr. Uhlfelder received his J.D. from the University of Florida College of Law in 1996.

 While in law school and as an undergraduate, Mr. Uhlfelder served as a law clerk, summer associate and staff aide in the White House, the United States Attorney General's Office, the United States Senate, the United States House of Representatives, and at various law firms in Florida and Washington, D.C. including Greenberg Traurig, LLP, Hopping, Green & Sams, P.A., and the Robert Augustus Harper Law Firm, P.A.

 After graduating from law school, Mr. Uhlfelder served as a judicial law clerk to the Honorable Donald M. Middlebrooks, United States District Court Judge for the Southern District of Florida in Miami, Florida.
 After completing his judicial clerkship with Judge Middlebrooks, Mr. Uhlfelder spent two years as a trial attorney with a top trial law firm, Colson, Hicks, Eidson in Miami.
 He handled products liability, personal injury, commercial, and criminal matters while working at Colson, Hicks, Eidson.